Intellectual Property Management

 information and copy it.

-strategies in general, and in Japan in particular, is Economics and Management of
+management and strategies in general, and in Japan in particular, is Economics and

-Intellectual Property (Granstrand, 1999b).
-In addition to the detailed account and
+Management of Intellectual Property (Granstrand, 1999b).
+In addition to the detailed

-analysis of the results of his own survey of large Japanese corporations, the author
+account and analysis of the results of his own survey of large Japanese corporations, the

-compares the Japanese situation and the strategies of large corporations in Sweden and
+author compares the Japanese situation and the strategies of large corporations in Sweden

 Granstrand's historical overview of Japanese patenting provides an enlightening